Self-Supervised Representation Learning via Latent Graph Prediction: Methods

 \begin{theorem} Consider a graph $G=(\bm A, \bm X)$ and its latent graph $G_{\mathcal{I}}=(\bm A, \bm F)$.
 We let the variance of any elements in $\bm X$ be bounded by $\sigma^2$ and $J$ be a subset of nodes $V$ in the graph $G$.
 For any graph neural network $f:\{0,1\}^{|V|\times |V|}\times\mathds{R}^{|V|\times d}\to \mathds{R}^{|V|\times d}$, we have the following inequality

 \end{theorem}

 Intuitively, the first component in the upper bound derived in Theorem~\ref{th:bound} measures the reconstruction error on the feature matrix $\bm X$ of the given observed graph $G$, enforcing the intermediate representations to be informative.
 The second component controls how much information is accessible from the input feature of a node $v_i$ when reconstructing the feature of $v_i$, by encouraging the output of a node to be invariant to the missing of its features in the input graph.
-We then call the first component as a reconstruction term and the second component as an invariance regularization term. \red{Note that the invariance regularization is only computed on masked nodes in contrast to the BGRL objective, based on different theoretical grounding and leading to a different effect (see Appendix~\ref{sec:vsbgrl}).}
+We then call the first component a reconstruction term and the second component an invariance regularization term. \red{Note that the invariance regularization is only computed on masked nodes in contrast to the BGRL objective, based on different theoretical grounding and leading to a different effect.
+A more detailed discussion is provided in Section 3.}

 In tasks of self-supervised representation learning, we are more interested in graph-level or node-level representations than predicted latent graphs.
-In these cases, we expect the representations also holds the invariance property held by the final outputs.
-We therefore seek to apply the invariance regularization to the representations, since a regularization applied to the output does not necessarily control the information accessibility of representations produced intermediately in the graph neural network.
+In these cases, we expect the representations also hold the invariance property held by the final outputs.
+We, therefore, seek to apply the invariance regularization to the representations, since a regularization applied to the output does not necessarily control the information accessibility of representations produced intermediately in the graph neural network.
 To do so, we separately consider the encoder $\mathcal{E}$ and decoder $\mathcal{D}$ in the graph neural network $f$.
-We introduce certain assumptions to the decoder network $\mathcal{D}$ and the readout function $\mathcal{R}$, and derive two additional upper bounds for node-level and graph-level representation learning, respectively in following corollaries.
+We introduce certain assumptions to the decoder network $\mathcal{D}$ and the readout function $\mathcal{R}$, and derive two additional upper bounds for node-level and graph-level representation learning, respectively in the following corollaries.
 Proofs of the corollaries are provided in Appendix~\ref{sec:proof2}.

 \begin{corollary} Let $G=(\bm A, \bm X)$ be a given graph, $G_{\mathcal{I}}=(\bm A, \bm F)$ be its latent graph, $\mathcal{E}$ and $\mathcal{D}$ be a graph encoder and a prediction head (decoder) consisting of fully-connected layers.
 If the prediction head $\mathcal{D}$ is $\ell$-Lipschitz continuous with respect to $l_2$-norm, we further have the following inequality,